.webp)

 Identify users characteristics and needs

-Based on interview data, I synthesized my target users’ characteristics and created a quote to empathize better and understand user needs.
+Based on interview data, we synthesized target users’ characteristics and created a quote to empathize better and understand user needs.

-How could I translate these pain points into design opportunities?
+How to translate these pain points into design opportunities?

 Competitive Analysis